 - What if your puppy needs to go to the toilet?

-You also might want to consider starting with shorter ‘trial’ trips out of home to see how your Husky behaves.
+You also might want to consider starting with shorter ‘trial’ trips out of the home to see how your Husky behaves.
 Even as something as sneaky as head outside your door and sit in the hallway for half an hour to see what happens.
-Or if you need to go out for longer, get a friend or neighbour to drop in and check that everything is ok.
+Or if you need to go out for longer, get a friend or neighbor to drop in and check that everything is ok.

 And if you aren’t sure…

-If you think you are up for bringing a Siberian Husky Puppy home to an apartment, but want to make sure you can handle the responsibility, you could contact a local dog rescue organization.
-You might be able to foster care a dog for a short period of time to see how you both go.
+If you think you are up for bringing a Siberian Husky Puppy home to an apartment but want to make sure you can handle the responsibility, you could contact a local dog rescue organization.
+You might be able to foster care of a dog for a short period of time to see how you both go.
 If nothing else you will be doing your bit to help unwanted pets end up in the pound.

 Keep these tips in mind if you live in an apartment and considering a Siberian Husky.
-You need to make sure you are allowed dogs, give your dog a lot of exercise, and make sure the environment inside the apartment is suitable for a medium-large sized animal.

 It is not an impossible feat, but you want to be sure you are up for the challenge and special commitment that will be required of you.
 Still unsure?
 Check out this Q&A video from a Husky owner: